one-chain-labs/onechain/external-crates/move/crates/move-analyzer/trace-debug/README.md

 If you have [Mysten's Move extension](https://marketplace.visualstudio.com/items?itemName=mysten.move) installed you can generate a Move trace for tests defined in a given file by navigating to this file in VSCode and running `Move: Trace Move test execution` from the command palette.
 See the description of [Mysten's Move extension](https://marketplace.visualstudio.com/items?itemName=mysten.move) for pre-requisites needed to run this command.

-If you plan to use the the Trace Debugging Extension by itself, you need to generate the traces using command-line interface of `sui` binary.
+If you plan to use the Trace Debugging Extension by itself, you need to generate the traces using command-line interface of `sui` binary.
 See [here](https://docs.sui.io/guides/developer/getting-started/sui-install) for instructions on how to install `sui` binary.
 Note that the `sui` binary must be built with the `tracing` feature flag.
 If your version of the `sui` binary was not built with this feature flag, an attempt to trace test execution will fail.
 In this case you may have to build the `sui` binary from source following these [instructions](https://docs.sui.io/guides/developer/getting-started/sui-install#install-sui-binaries-from-source).

 Once the `sui` binary is installed, you generate traces for all test files in a given package by running the following command in the package's root directory:
 ```shell